-CIEEM supports all efforts that the governments of the UK, the Irish Government, and society are taking to reduce the impact of the Covid-19 pandemic.
+CIEEM supports all efforts that the governments of the UK, the Irish Government, and society are taking to reduce the impact of the COVID-19 pandemic.
 We strongly advise our members to bear in mind the spirit of what is trying to be achieved, and to do their utmost to support it.
 We believe that our members will make decisions that are right for their individual situations, with safety and helping to minimise any risk of spreading the virus, as the paramount considerations.

 Following direct correspondence with Defra, CIEEM has received a letter from the Ministerial Contact Unit (dated 9 April 2020) clarifying how Coronavirus guidance relates to ecological and environmental professionals in England.
 The letter states that: “Ecologists and environmental professionals should therefore be able to continue with outdoor work, including ecological surveying and supervision, where they can continue to follow Public Health England guidelines.”
 And that “… the cessation of environmental survey works would risk causing later delays in the development sector.
 We would like to thank CIEEM and other environmental professional associations for offering advice to help their members adhere to Government guidelines whilst going about their important work.”
 Please do read the full letter and consider the UK Government guidance before deciding on the course of action for you and/or your business.

 Following direct correspondence with Welsh Government, CIEEM has a letter from Julie James AC/AM, Minister for Housing and Local Government (dated 4 May 2020) clarifying the continuation of ecological work during Covid-19 restrictions in Wales.
 The letter states: “The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 (“Coronavirus Regulations”) prohibit people from leaving or remaining away from the place where they live without reasonable excuse.
 One of the reasonable excuses is the need to travel for the purposes of work where it is not reasonably practicable for that person to work from where they are living.
 As you point out in your letter, undertaking ecological field work or studies is one of these examples.
 The Chief Planner wrote to local planning authorities on 29 April to provide guidance on this, and a number of other practical planning issues, confirming our expectation that the planning system will continue to function during this difficult time.”

 Please do read the full letter and consider the guidelines as set out by the Welsh Government, and the associated guidance for employers and businesses, before deciding on the course of action for you and/or your business.

-On 24 April 2020, the Welsh Government published its framework for recovery, explaining how it will “lead Wales out of the coronavirus (COVID-19) crisis in a way that keeps everyone safe and revitalises our economy as quickly as possible”.
+On 24 April 2020, the Welsh Government published its framework for recovery, explaining how it will “lead Wales out of the Coronavirus (COVID-19) crisis in a way that keeps everyone safe and revitalises our economy as quickly as possible”.

 Republic of Ireland

-This webpage was last updated on 18 May 2020.
+This webpage was last updated on 9 August 2021.